Intensive Outpatient Program (IOP)

 Step THREE

-Our clinicians will help the patient build a strong foundation of skills through psychoeducation on their specific diagnosis.
-Each patient and their family will receive a CalmOCD educational folder filled with resources they will refer to throughout treatment.
-The psychoeducation portion of treatment may take 2-4 sessions.
+It’s time to get to work!
+In the sessions following the evaluation,, our clinicians will help the patient build a strong foundation of skills through education on their specific diagnosis.
+Our first goal for our clients is to feel confident in understanding their diagnosis.
+Each patient and their family will receive a CalmOCD educational folder filled with resources.
+The education portion of treatment lasts 2-4 sessions.

 Education topics commonly addressed during this phase and throughout all sessions include but are not limited to: